 SFAS No. 142 "Goodwill and Other Intangible Assets" ("SFAS 142"), requires that non-amortizing intangible assets are subjected to impairment testing on an annual basis and, if necessary, during interim periods if factors indicate that an impairment review is warranted.
 The Company's non-amortizing intangible assets as of December 31, 2008 consisted of trademarks and procurement agreements, including procurement contracts and access to the procurement of cardiac and vascular human tissues received from a third party as a result of an agreement entered into in 2006.
 In accordance with SFAS 142, the Company performed an analysis of its non-amortizing intangible assets as of December 31, 2008 and 2007.
-During this analysis, the Company does not believe that an impairment existed related to its non-amortizing intangible assets as of December 31, 2008 or 2007.
-Management will continue to evaluate the recoverability of these non-amortizing intangible assets on an annual basis in accordance with SFAS 142.
+During this analysis, the Company determined that the fair value of the assets exceeded their carrying value.
+Based on the results of its analysis, the Company does not believe that an impairment existed related to its non-amortizing intangible assets as of December 31, 2008 or 2007.
+Management will continue to evaluate the recoverability of these nonamortizing intangible assets on an annual basis in accordance with SFAS 142.